-Userlane is a user onboarding platform used by many companies, some of which are content with the product and the value it offers, some not.
+Userlane is a user onboarding software used by many companies, some of which are content with the product and the value it offers, some not.

-If you are one of those businesses who are not content and believe you will never be, we have prepared this article in which we are going to evaluate the top 6 tools that are the best alternatives and competitors to Userlane.
+If you are one of those businesses who are not content and believe you will never be, I have prepared this article in which I am going to evaluate the top 6 tools that are the best alternatives and competitors to Userlane.

 Along with its User Onboarding and Product Adoption features, Userlane also offers automated Employee Training.

 If you require a detailed tool for just user onboarding, however, you might need a few alternatives to Userlane since it doesn’t provide all the key features that you expect from a customer engagement tool.

 Userlane offers custom prices for each of their customers as they believe“that custom pricing is the best way to effectively serve such a diverse customer base“.
 You can contact Userlane to learn the cost of your customized plan.